itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

     })
 ```

-An example of EME sweep is illustrated in the following code.
+An example of EME sweep is presented in the following code.

 ```python
 simu = pj.Simulation()